tkhq/docs/docs/passkeys/options.md

 <img src="/img/passkeys/timeout.png" alt="authenticatorAttachment unspecified" width="360px"/><br/><br/>

 This UI isn't very helpful, so we recommend making the timeout long to minimize user exposure.
-The less they see this, the better!
+The less they see this, the better.

 ### `rp`